bourbonbeefcake/News-Website-backend-with-PHP/README.md

 11. The ability to click on a user and see any comment they have made
 12. The ability to see all news articles posted by a specific author

-**As a note** : Little to no attentions was given to the graphical design of the website as this assignment is purely about the backend of the website.
+### **As a note** : Little to no attention was given to the graphical design of the website as this assignment is purely about the backend of the website.

 ## Database Design
 ![](https://github.com/antoniosTriant/News-Website-backend-with-PHP/blob/master/documentation/images/erd.png)